Sedgwick County COVID positivity rate lowest since December

 The numbers have steadily been going down for about a week and a half.
 Monday, the health department counted 110 cases in 24 hours.
 Tuesday, it dropped to 58 cases.

-The 14-day positivity rate is down to 9.8 percent, which is the lowest since Dec.
+The 14-day positivity rate is down to 9.8 %, which is the lowest since Dec.
 27, 2021.
-The Sedgwick County Health Director Adrienne Byrne said the surge in cases a few weeks ago gave many people protection against the virus.
+Sedgwick County Health Director Adrienne Byrne said the surge in cases a few weeks ago gave many people protection against the virus.

 “I think we are finally heading in the right direction.
 There are a lot of people that have natural immunity through Covid When we were having thousands and thousands of cases each week,” Byrne said.